Assessing, Monitoring and Reducing Risks

 Top risks identified as having a potential to substantially influence our business and operations.

-Risk Area | Climate-related Considerations | Mitigating Strategy | |
+Risk Area | Climate-related Considerations | Key Mitigating Strategies | |

 ---|---|---|---|

-Macroeconomic and Market | - Risks from geopolitical tensions can impact trade and supply chains. - Challenges associated with entering new infrastructure markets. - Risks from mis-timing market cycles when buying or selling assets. | - Global clean energy transition may impact LPG supply chain an LPG demand. - Global VLGC fleet size can fluctuate due to regulatory changes, shipping inefficiencies and new build orders. - Unprecedented weather changes such as unusually long droughts can add market volatility and increase counterparty exposures. | - Expand into trading and value chain assets. - Review and optimise contracts. - Improve market understanding. - Optimise operations and supply chain. |
+Market and country | – Risks from geopolitical actions can impact trade and supply chains – Downward impact on vessels’ valuation, coupled with longer periods of depressed freight rates may cause liquidity issues | – Global clean energy transition may impact LPG supply chain and LPG demand – Global VLGC fleet size can fluctuate due to climate-related regulatory changes, shipping inefficiencies and newbuild orders – Unprecedented weather changes such as unusually long droughts can add market volatility and increase counterparty exposures | – Closely monitor market development – Expand value chain to ensure a natural hedge and access to market information – Maintain a robust balance sheet and prepare for stressed liquidity scenarios – Derisk strategies, for example, by entering into long-term time-charter contracts and Freight Forward Agreements |

-Regulatory | - Growing industry related compliances and business regulatory demands. - We must address additional compliance requirements as we enter new markets. | - Impact from new global ESG regulations. - Onerous emissions reporting requirements. - Additional climate- related clauses in charter-hire agreements. - Increased costs from use of fossil-based bunkers due to levies and limitations. - Reduced service capacity due to slow-steaming. - Early retirement of older inefficient assets. - Increase in charterhire charges to cover rising operational costs and investments in technology. | - Provide training and support on compliance requirements and regulatory changes. - Build IT systems that can manage regulatory changes. - Ensure accountability from all business units. |
+Potential non‑compliance with rules and Regulations | – Increasing industry related compliances and other business regulatory requirements – Additional compliance requirements from change in regulations, expansion of business and entering of new markets | – Impact from new global ESG regulations – Onerous emissions reporting requirements – Additional climate-related clauses in charter-hire agreements – Increased costs from using fossil-based bunkers due to levies and limitations – Reduced service capacity due to slow steaming – Early retirement of older inefficient assets – Increase in charter‑hire charges to cover rising operational costs and investments in technology | – Set up processes and build internal capabilities (staff training and IT systems) to cope with regulatory changes – Engage external expertise to assist with immediate requirements where needed – Identification of critical roles and functions to ensure back-ups and succession plans are in place |

 Sustainability Approach